-Investigations are started for a number of reasons, including in response to:
+Investigations are started for a number of reasons, including as a result of:

 In most cases an investigator will:

-- contact you and let you know than an investigation is occurring,
+- contact you and let you know that an investigation is occurring

-- provide you with a reasonable period to prepare your records,
+- provide a reasonable period for you to prepare your records

-- arrange a time and place to interview you or your representative, and
+- arrange a time and place to interview you or your representative

 - confirm arrangements in writing.